 There are numerous laws and legislative and regulatory initiatives at the federal and state levels addressing privacy and security concerns, and some state privacy laws apply more broadly than the Health Insurance Portability and Accountability Act ("HIPAA") and associated regulations.
-For example, California recently enacted legislation-the California Consumer Privacy Act ("CCPA")-

-which went into effect on January 1, 2020.
+For example, California recently enacted legislation-the California Consumer Privacy Act ("CCPA")-which went into effect on January 1, 2020.
 The CCPA, among other things, creates new data privacy and security obligations for covered companies and provides new privacy rights to California consumers, including the right to opt out of certain disclosures of their information.
-The CCPA also provides for civil penalties as well as a private right of action with statutory damages for certain data breaches, thereby potentially increasing risks associated with a data breach.
-Although the law includes limited exceptions, including for certain information collected as part of clinical trials as specified in the law, it may regulate or impact our processing of personal information depending on the context.
-The California Attorney General has not yet issued final regulations implementing the CCPA, and it remains unclear what language such regulations will contain, or how the statute and regulations will be interpreted.
+The CCPA also provides for civil penalties as well as a private right of action with statutory damages for certain information collected as part of clinical trials as specified in the law, it may regulate or impact our processing of personal information depending on the context.
+Additionally, a new privacy law, the California Privacy Rights Act ("CPRA"), was approved by California voters in November 2020.
+The CPRA significantly modified the CCPA, which may require us to modify our practices and policies and may further increase our compliance costs and potential liability.
+To the extent these state laws as well as other federal and state privacy laws, including new laws and changes in existing laws, apply to our business and operations, our compliance costs and potential liability with respect to personal information we collect could expose us to great liability and increase compliance costs.